-- 1. Open the Flythrough Controls toolbar from the Flythroughs icon. - 2.
-Click Create New Flythrough U to start the process.
-Enter a name for the flythrough you are about to create. - 3.
-Click Start Recording L to begin the process of storing the current view. - 4.
+Open the Flythrough Controls toolbar from the Flythroughs icon.
+Click Create New Flythrough to start the process.
+Enter a name for the flythrough you are about to create.
+Click Start Recording to begin the process of storing the current view.
 Navigate through the scene as desired, using any navigation tool.
 A timer appears just below the Start Recording button to show you how much time has elapsed.
-Aim for 5 10 seconds. - 5.
-When finished, click Stop Recording.
-The flythrough is now saved. - 6.
-Click Rewind and then Play to run through the flythrough as if it were a movie. - 7.
+Aim for 5 - 10 seconds.
+When finished, click Stop Recording to run through is now saved.
+Click Rewind and then Play to run through the flythrough as if it were a movie.
 Use the Flythrough Slider to move immediately back and forth to any time in the flythrough.
 The timer at the right shows the current position in the flythrough's overall timeline.
 You can make and save multiple flythroughs if desired.
-To delete a flythrough, use the File > Scene Properties... > Flythroughs tab.
+To delete a flythrough, use the File >